 Companies C, G & H withdrew to Mitchell’s Ford on Bull Run, arriving the next morning.
 Company B withdrew to Lewis’ Ford on Bull Run.

-Lt.
-Colonel Munford pursued the retreating Union troops with three squadrons of cavalry, capturing ten rifled guns and many prisoners.
+Lieutenant Colonel Munford pursued the retreating Union troops with three squadrons of cavalry, capturing ten rifled guns and many prisoners.
+The regiment lost 5 men killed and 4 wounded.

 Companies B,E,F & K under Lt.
 Colonel Munford were assigned to the Fourth Brigade, First Corps at Camp Blackford near Centreville.